pudly/schmopera-hugo/content/articles/networking-for-introverted-performers.md

 lastmod = "2017-11-28T19:49:00-05:00"
 preamble = "This post was originally published by [Kristen Seikaly](/scene/people/kristen-seikaly) on [Operaversity](http://operaversity.com/business/networking-for-introverted-performers), a great resource for working singers and teachers.
-For more, follow Operaversity on [Twitter](https://twitter.com/Operaversity) and [Instagram](https://www.instagram.com/operaversity/)." publishDate = "2016-08-10T03:27:00-04:00" short_description = "While it may seem to many people that \"introverted performers\" is an oxymoron, I assure you that this is not the case.
+For more, follow Operaversity on [Twitter](https://twitter.com/Operaversity) and [Instagram](https://www.instagram.com/operaversity/)." publishDate = "2016-08-10T03:27:00-04:00" short_description = "While it may seem to many people that &quot;introverted performers&quot; is an oxymoron, I assure you that this is not the case.
 Being an introvert in an extroverted field can pose its own challenges though.
 Perhaps the biggest challenge it poses is networking." slug = "networking-for-introverted-performers" title = "Networking for introverted performers"
 +++